 Elepha survived her husband by a decade, living with her daughter, Julia Stratton, in a fine Queen Anne style house that replaced the original Waller residence.
 (The Stratton House, now a National Register property, is located at 1588 State Street).
 When the daughter moved to California, Elepha accompanied her and died there in 1881.
 Her own home had been moved by Martin Chamberlin, whose sister was married to A. O. Waller, the son of Alvan and Elepha.
 The Waller house (seen above) was relocated to the corner of 17th and State, then in 1913-16 to its present location at 1658 Court Street in the Court-Chemeketa Historic Residential District where it is known as the Waller-Chamberlin House.

 Adelia Judson, a sister of Lewis Judson, had planned to come to Oregon with her husband, Robert Turkington in 1837.
 After his death, she petitioned her brother to take her with his family, but was refused ~ he had many responsibilities of his own.
 Just a few days before the Lausanne sailed, she met the only bachelor on the list of passengers, James Olley, and married him.
 (Details unknown!)
 Two year after they arrived in Oregon, he drowned.
 Her third husband (1844) was the widower David Leslie.
 (Three of David Leslie’s daughters from his first marriage had died in 1843.)
 Adelia had two daughters during this marriage, Sarah and Emma, but both died by the age of six.
 In 1857 the fourth Leslie daughter, Mary Jones, died at the birth of her second child.)
-In 1860, the Leslie property was sold to Asahel Bush in 1860, their house (seen here in an early drawing) was occupied by the Bush family until they moved it to the corner of Cottage and Mission streets.
+In 1860, the Leslie property was sold to Asahel Bush, their house (seen here in an early drawing) was occupied by the Bush family until it was moved it to the corner of Cottage and Mission streets.
 Bush House Museum now stands at original Leslie home location.
 David and Adelia, along with the surviving daughter, Helen, later relocated to Cottage and Center Streets where David Leslie died in 1869.
 Helen never married, became a companion to Adelia and died in the same year as her step-mother, 1890.

 “At her home, corner of Cottage and Center streets, in this city, Monday evening at 6:45, from a paralytic stroke, Mrs. Adelia J. Leslie, aged 78 years.
 The death of this beloved woman will be sad news to her many friends who have looked upon her with pride and admiration for the past forty years.
 She was a devoted christian woman and it was her highest ambition to do some christian act, to aid those in want, or to do some benevolent deed that was instrumental in doing someone good.
 She came around Cape Horn in 1839, from Vermont, as a missionary teacher, sailed up the Columbia River in 1840 and began her work in that portion of the country known as Missouri bottom.
 Her name was then Mrs. Adelia Ollie.
 She was a devoted worker in the cause she came west to labor for and was for several years on of the main teachers.
 In the 50’s she was united in marriage to Rev. David Leslie … and took up a donation land claim where Hon.
 A. Bush now resides…[since Rev. Leslie’s death in 1866] Mrs. Leslie has resided upon the homestead at the corner of Cottage and Center streets.
 Mother Leslie, as she was familiarly known, has always enjoyed splendid health, but for years has been quite feeble, as she was becoming more aged.
 Saturday afternoon she made a friendly call on a neighbor and afterward went and took tea with Rev. Rollins and family.
 About 6 o’clock she departed for home, notwithstanding Rev. Rollins and his wife insisted that she board a streetcar, which would take her to her door.
 It seems that the good mother did not go directly home, but to Rev. J. Parrish’s and remained until quite late when she started home.
 About one o’clock Sunday afternoon a young lady stopping at Prof. Arnold’s called upon Mother Leslie’s and upon opening the door was horrified to see the aged mother lying prostrated upon the sitting room floor.
 She gave the alarm and a number of neighbors came in to render what assistance was possible.
 She was unconscious when found and despite all efforts never regained consciousness and died at 6:45 yesterday evening.
 Mrs. Leslie has always had several young ladies boarding with her, but on Saturday evening the ladies were absent and no one was at the house.
 How long she remained in the condition as when found, is hard to ascertain, but from all probabilities she must have remained on the floor at least fifteen hours.
 The funeral will be conducted Wednesday at 10 a. m. from the Methodist church, the remains being interred in the I..
 O. O. F. cemetery. “